SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

  Follow the  [Docker installation guide](https://github.com/hzi-braunschweig/SORMAS-Docker)

 Before attempting to go through the installation process, there is a docker installation guide to ease setup of the server to get it up and running in no time
-.This acts as an alternative to those who do not want to install dependecies on theie machines.
+.This acts as an alternative to those who do not want to install dependecies on their machines.